All Episodes

 Okay, my comment is this.

-And um, you had actually said earlier that you made a prediction and your prediction came true like you usually do.
+And you had actually said earlier that you made a prediction and your prediction came true like you usually do.

 And again, it's not because I'm exceedingly intelligent, although I am.

-It's it's it's it's because I know liberals.
+It's because I know liberals.

-And and uh this this is a big one.
+And this is a big one.

-She's right, thank you, Michelle.
+Thank you, Michelle.

-Uh uh People magazine via the AP.
+People magazine, via the AP.

 President Obama says he has not succeeded in bringing the country together, acknowledging an atmosphere of divisiveness that has washed away the lofty national feeling surrounding his inauguration immaculation a year ago.

-The that whole sense of changing how Washington works, Obama said in an interview with People magazine.
+That's what's been lost this year, that whole sense of changing how Washington works, Obama said in an interview with People magazine.

-The uh president said his second year agenda will be refocused on uniting the country around common values, whether we're Democrats or Republicans.
+The president said his second year agenda will be refocused on uniting the country around common values, whether we're Democrats or Republicans.

-Well, I'll tell you what, Mr. President, a good way for you to start this second year agenda would be to end this relentless push for health care reform, which, in case you haven't noticed, has no support from anyone outside the Democrat Party, and not even a majority of them.
+Well, I'll tell you what, Mr. President, a good way for you to start this second year agenda would be to end this relentless push for health care reform, which, in case you haven't noticed, has no support from anyone outside the Democrat Party and not even a majority of them.

-We all want work that's satisfying, it pays the bills, gives children a better future and security, Obama said in the interview, which the magazine conducted with the president and his wife, Michelle My Bell Obama, at the White House last Friday.
+It pays the bills, gives children a better future and security, Obama said in the interview, which the magazine conducted with the president and his wife, Michelle Mybel Obama, at the White House last Friday.

-Now, if Mr. Obama really feels um this way, why has he done so many things to have hurt the economy and our national security?
+Now, if Mr. Obama really feels this way, why has he done so many things to have hurt the economy and our national security?

-We all want work that's satisfied.
+We all want work that satisfies.

 These are just words.

-We all want work to satisfy.
+We all want work that satisfies.

-Yeah, pays the bills, yeah, gives children a better future.
+Yeah, gives children a better future.

 Well, why are you doing what you're doing then?